Greetings from the Proactive C-L Psychiatry SIG!

 What is Proactive C-L Psychiatry?

-- Interdisciplinary model: Proactive C-L Psychiatry functions as a mental health team that works together to provide comprehensive mental health care in the general hospital.
+- Interdisciplinary team: A proactive C-L service is an interdisciplinary mental health team that works together to provide comprehensive mental health services tailored to specific inpatient medical or surgical populations.

 What is our purpose as a SIG?